 Acquired knowledge

-Operating environments will always contain a number of unknowns.
+environments will always contain a number of unknowns.
 In many proposed application areas, systems will encounter unknown situations as a normal part of task execution.
 The acquisition of knowledge about new situations is fundamental to the success of these new application areas.